eranws/grab.js/notes/notes.md

 ### the problem:
 - no surface to touch or click
-- deciding whether an action was made is much harder (for the programmer) and not fun (to the user) --
+- detecting an action is hard (for the programmer) and not fun (to the user) --

 ## Grab and The Missing 'Click'